Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-But you car's cool, man.
-We just went and got coffee, but.
+Your car’s cool.
+We just went and got coffee.

 00:19:04:21 - 00:19:07:00